AlainParadis/designschool/_topics/appearance-and-graphic-styles.md

   In my example above, you can see that I left progressive versions as I worked.
 What you need to do is keep your wordmark with all its properties in the Appearance Panel.
 In the end, the wordmark needed to be expanded to achieve the final look.
 You can do this too.
 Do it only at the end and only if necessary.

   In your file, you may end up with only one piece of artwork, if expanding isn't necessary.
 If it becomes necessary, keep a live copy and an expanded copy.

+  <div class="attentionbox achtung">Make sure to NOT expand your original artwork.
+Make a copy, then expand the copy, if necessary.</div>
 ---
   <a href="https://helpx.adobe.com/illustrator/using/appearance-attributes.html" title="Submit a zip-compressed file to this page." target="_blank">This is a good reference</a> for my notes.